gammapy/gammapy/docs/astro/population/index.rst

 Getting Started
 ===============

-The following example illustrates how to simulate a basic catalog inclusing a spiral arm model.
+The following example illustrates how to simulate a basic catalog including a spiral arm model.

 .. code-block:: python